sjaakp/yii2-dateline/README.md

 ## Events ##

+*Note that we're not talking about PHP or JavaScript events here!*

 **Dateline** displays Events.
 These are Models or ActiveRecords characterized by a moment in time.

 The Dateline::attributes property holds the translation from Model attribute names to Dateline attribute names.